today you woke up

 Hello.
 My name is Paloma.

-I am fiercely politicized as a healer, grounded in community wisdom and ever-evolving visions and practices of decolonial liberation, Xicanx/Indigenous, and earth-connected healing and transformation.
-As a social justice worker and clinical activist, I view the healing journey as a birthright for liberation, a practice for individuals and community that is a sacred, complex, messy, and beautiful path towards both personal and collective transformative change.
-I support healing in all the ways healing happens; tending to the personal, spiritual, somatic, expressive, creative, embodied, and the deep historical, political, economic, social, and structurally oppressive contexts by which we are living in and do our healing work.
-Healing does not mean to by-pass these realities.
-It means to hold hope and grief simultaneously and accompanying joy and rest to meet us where we are at.
-A healing journey can hold us in our deepest humanity as we resist, challenge, voice up, truth tell, deconstruct, de/internalize, and imagine differently.
-I believe in healing as our deepest and fiercest resistance to oppression, as a way to continue healing for our cultural and community resilience, and as a liberatory practice of embodied reclamation, transformation and (r)evolution.
+I am fiercely politicized as a healer, grounded in community wisdom and ever-evolving pluralvisions and generative practices for decolonial wellness.
+My work is Xicanx, Indigenous, and ecology grounded healing for liberation oriented transformation.
+As a social justice worker and clinical activist, I view the healing journey as a birthright and ancestral continuum; practices for individuals connected to community that are sacred, messy, complex, challenging, and beautiful opening of the paths towards both personal and collective transformative change.
+I support healing in all the ways healing happens; tending to the personal, spiritual, somatic, expressive, creative, embodied, the forgotten, the re-membered, the silenced, the loudness, the historical, political, economic, social, and tending to the awareness of how the systemic, colonial and oppressive contexts by which we are living in and do our healing work in - shapes our journeys.
+Healing does not by-pass realities, it shapes them as we hold contradiction with clarity, hope with grief, joy with rest and we meet ourselves where we are at, without judgement.
+A healing journey has the potential to hold us in our deepest humanity as we resist, challenge, voice up, truth tell, deconstruct, de/internalize, contextualize, imagine and dream differently.
+I believe in healing as our deepest and fiercest resistance to oppression, as a way to continue healing for our cultural and community thrivance that moves beyond survival and towards liberation in practices of embodied reclamation, metamorphic transformation, re-membering and (r)evolution.

-As a Xicana Mestiza Nepantlera, I specialize in supporting Xicanx, Hispañ@, Latine/x Indigenous, Native, First Nation peoples and BIPoC peoples with multiethnic, bi-racial, cross-cultural identities.
-I am a disability justice centered healer, coming from my own disability experiences, being raised by intergenerational disabled caregivers, and activism in collaboration with disabled and neurodivergent peoples.
-As a cis-queer, disabled, Xicana, I am fierce in honoring and affirming the unique journeys of 2SLGBTQIA+, nonbinary, gender fluid, gender non-conforming folks in resilience and fierceness and honoring healing at the intersections of multiple identity experiences.
+I specialize in supporting Xicanx, Hispañ@, Latine/x Indigenous, Native, First Nations peoples, BIPoC, and people with multiethnic, bi-racial, cross-cultural identities.
+I am a disability justice centered healer, coming from my own disability experiences, and being raised by intergenerational disabled caregivers, and activism in collaboration with disabled and neurodivergent peoples.
+As a cis-queer Xicana, I am fierce in honoring and affirming the unique journeys of 2SLGBTQIA+, nonbinary, gender fluid, gender non-conforming folks and honoring healing at the intersections of the multiple identity experiences.

 Academics & Training